nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 …
 ```

-The `vimrc` file itself is sourced from the file in my `homies` repo (although
+The `vimrc` file itself is sourced from the file in my [homies
-in a different way than the `.tmux.conf` file from the previous section) and
+repository][homies] (although in a different way than the `.tmux.conf` file
-lists _zero_ plugins.
-Those are magically handled by the `vimUtils.vimrcFile`
+from the previous section) and lists _zero_ plugins.
+Those are magically
-function.
+handled by the `vimUtils.vimrcFile` function.

-You might recognize the obscure `wrapProgram` incantation that we used we
+You might recognize the obscure `wrapProgram` incantation that we used with
 `tmux` earlier, which this time instructs `vim` to start with `-u …`.
 This is
 how we tell `vim` to use the Nix generated `vimrc`.
 But now, we pass a second
 argument to `wrapProgram`: